QMCPACK/qmcpack/docs/lab_qmc_statistics.rst

 horizontal, solid red line.
 One standard deviation above and below the average are marked with horizontal, dashed red lines.

-The solid black line connects the values of the local energy at each MC block (labeled “samples”).
-The average value is marked with a horizontal, solid red line.
-One standard deviation above and below the average are marked with horizontal, dashed red lines.

 The trace of this run is largely centered on the average with no large-scale oscillations or major shifts, indicating a good-quality MC run.